MetalHexx/nibbles.net/README.md

 # nibbles.net
-A little engine and game I put together to explore game programming.
+A little .net console game engine I put together to explore game programming.
 Contains two projects, the engine and demo snakes game.
+Part of the challenge to build this without 3rd party libraries.

 ## Background
 I was inspired to a video I saw on YouTube with this dude creating "snakes" on an Apple ][.